Seasonal & Event Marketing

 It's always a good idea to spice it up with Halloween campaign ideas specifically tailored for your online community.

-Run a themed live stream event
+19. Run a live stream Halloween event

 Host a live stream with Halloween-themed content, such as a product demo with costumes or a spooky Q&A session.
-For example, beauty brand Glossier has used live streams for product tutorials and holiday-themed events to engage their online community and boost brand visibility.
+For example, beauty brand Glossier has used live streams for product tutorials and holiday-themed events to engage its online community and boost brand visibility.
 Live streams can create a sense of immediacy and real-time interaction.

-Create a Halloween challenge in your online community
+21. Create a Halloween challenge

-Host a virtual scavenger hunt
+22. Host a virtual scavenger hunt

 Organize a digital scavenger hunt on your website or social media, with clues leading to rewards like discount codes or exclusive content.
 Companies like Google have used virtual scavenger hunts to promote special events and engage users with interactive experiences.
 Scavenger hunts can gamify the shopping experience and increase customer engagement.

-Pitfalls to Avoid
+Pitfalls to Avoid in Your Halloween Campaign

 • Missing the timing window.
 Even with last-minute planning, ensure your campaigns launch at least a few days before Halloween to give customers time to engage and make purchases.